-The following conservation-based marine research projects contributed to the rich history of Citizen Science engagement at the Port Townsend Marine Science Center.
+The following conservation-based marine research projects contributed to the rich history of Community Science engagement at the Port Townsend Marine Science Center.

 Abalone Project: PTMSC volunteers worked with the Puget Sound Restoration Fund on this outreach project.
 Volunteers monitored the health and growth of juvenile abalone living in “halfway houses” — the PTMSC floating dock and in the Discovery Lab tanks.